 - Knowingly driving with defective steering or brakes

-When a car hits a person — especially at high speeds — the results can be horrific and even deadly.
+When a car hits you — especially at high speeds — the results can be horrific and even deadly.
 Children, the elderly, and the disabled are the most vulnerable.
 Typical pedestrian knockdown injuries might include:

 - broken bones,